 Time Frame Activity September/October Administrators create budget with staff input October/November SAU50 Business Administrator and Superintendent review the budget November SAU50 School Board members approve the SAU50 budget.
-November School Board addresses the budget as part of the monthly school board meeting December SAU50 Budget Public Hearing December Rye School Board will discuss budget at the Monthly meeting December Budget Committee decides on the wording for their budget recommendation January Public Hearing on School budget prior to Deliberative meeting
+November School Board addresses the budget as part of the monthly school board meeting December SAU50 Budget Public Hearing December Rye School Board will discuss budget at the Monthly meeting December Budget Committee decides on the wording for their budget recommendation January Public Hearing on School Budget prior to the Deliberative Session budget document which is presented to the School Board for its review and vote.
+The Board also reviews Warrant Articles to determine whether to recommend or not recommend the Articles.
+The Board also prepares a default budget in accordance with RSA 40:13.